confluentinc/examples/multiregion/docs/multiregion.rst

 constraints (for example, ``count`` and ``rack`` for ``replicas`` and ``observers``).
-The replica placement policy file is defined with the argument ``--replica-placement <path-to-replica-placement-policy-json>`` mentioned earlier (these files are in the `config <config/>`__ directory).
-Each placement also has an associated minimum ``count`` that allows users to guarantee a certain spread of replicas throughout the cluster.
+The replica placement policy file is defined with the argument ``--replica-placement <path-to-replica-placement-policy-json>`` mentioned earlier (these files are in the :devx-examples:`config|multiregion/config/` directory).
+Each placement also has an associated minimum ``count`` that guarantees a certain spread of replicas throughout the cluster.

 In this tutorial, you will create the following topics.
-You could create all the topics by running the script :devx-examples:`create-topics.sh|multiregion/scripts/create-topics.sh`, but we will show you how to create each topic with appropriate arguments.
+You could create all the topics by running the script :devx-examples:`create-topics.sh|multiregion/scripts/create-topics.sh`, but we will step through each topic creation to demonstrate the required arguments.

 .. list-table::